vitessio/website/content/en/docs/contributing/code-reviews.md

 *   Does this match our current patterns?
 Example include RPC patterns, Retries / Waits / Timeouts patterns using Context, ...

 Additionally, we recommend every author to look over your own reviews just before committing them and check if you are following the recommendations below.
 We usually check these kinds of things while skimming through `git diff --cached` just before committing.

 *   Scan the diffs as if you're the reviewer.
     *   Look for files that shouldn't be checked in (temporary/generated files).
-    *   Googlers only: Remove Google confidential info (e.g. internal URLs).
     *   Look for temporary code/comments you added while debugging.
         *   Example: fmt.Println("AAAAAAAAAAAAAAAAAA")
     *   Look for inconsistencies in indentation.